aquila57/Chess-Problems/README.md

     This version of scrmbl.exe also works with wine.

 scrmbl.py - Python 3 script to scramble a problem file.
-    This version should work on Mac OSX
+    This version works on Mac OSX

 scrmbl2.py - Python 2.7 script to scramble a problem file.
     This version should work on Mac OSX